oneal2000/ReGrad/README.md

 popd
 ```

+2. Download the medical corpus from []() using the following command, and put the file `pubmed.jsonl` into folder `data/med`
+3. Download the law corpus from []() using the following command, and put the file `pile-of-law-chunked.jsonl` into folder `data/law`
-2. Use Elasticsearch to index the Wikipedia dump
+4. Use Elasticsearch to index the Wikipedia dump and corpus

 ```bash
 cd data